Spanish language: Rest of the Americas

-Although Spanish has no official recognition in the former British colony of Belize (known until 1973 as British Honduras) where English is the sole official language, according to the 2010 census it was then spoken natively by 45% of the population and 56.6% of the total population were able to speak the language.
+Although Spanish has no official recognition in the former British colony of Belize (known until 1973 as British Honduras) where English is the sole official language, according to the 2022 census, 54% of the total population are able to speak the language.

-Due to their proximity to Spanish-speaking countries and small existing native Spanish speaking minority, Trinidad and Tobago has implemented Spanish language teaching into its education system.
-The Trinidad government launched the Spanish as a First Foreign Language (SAFFL) initiative in March 2005.
+Due to its proximity to Spanish-speaking countries and small existing native Spanish speaking minority, Trinidad and Tobago has implemented Spanish language teaching into its education system.
+The Trinidadian and Tobagonian government launched the Spanish as a First Foreign Language (SAFFL) initiative in March 2005.

+Spanish has historically had a significant presence on the Dutch Caribbean islands of Aruba, Bonaire and Curaçao (ABC Islands) throughout the centuries and in present times.
+The majority of the populations of each island (especially Aruba) speak Spanish at varying although often high degrees of fluency.
+The local language Papiamentu (or Papiamento in Aruba) is heavily influenced by Venezuelan Spanish.

 In addition to sharing most of its borders with Spanish-speaking countries, the creation of Mercosur in the early 1990s induced a favorable situation for the promotion of Spanish language teaching in Brazil.
 In 2005, the National Congress of Brazil approved a bill, signed into law by the President, making it mandatory for schools to offer Spanish as an alternative foreign language course in both public and private secondary schools in Brazil.
-In September 2016 this law was revoked by Michel Temer after impeachment of Dilma Rousseff.
+In September 2016 this law was revoked by Michel Temer after the impeachment of Dilma Rousseff.
 In many border towns and villages along Paraguay and Uruguay, a mixed language known as Portuñol is spoken.